Kata Tjuta and Uluru; exploring the Red Centre

 The Kings Canyon Rim Walk is suitable for walkers who are reasonably fit.
 Not as hard as the valley of the wind in Kata Tjuta. takes between three and four hours to complete.
 First, you have to climb 1000 steps up, which is hard, but when you get to the top, it's mostly easy to walk.

 If you enjoy hiking, the Kings Canyon Rim Walk is a must.
-It takes around three to four hours to complete.
-First, you must climb 1000 challenging steps, but the rest is relatively easy once at the top.
+The trek takes around three to four hours to complete, starting with a challenging ascent of 1,000 steps.
+However, once you reach the top, the rest of the trail is relatively easy and rewards you with breathtaking views.

 When you reach the top, you'll find the Lost City, a sandstone rock dome formation similar to the Bungle Bungles but much smaller.

-When you reach the top, you’ll see the Lost City, a sandstone rock dome formation similar to but much smaller than the Bungle Bungles.
+When reaching the top, you’ll see the Lost City, a striking formation of sandstone domes similar to but much smaller than the Bungle Bungles

 A side track down to a steep staircase brings you to the Garden of Eden, a permanent waterhole and an area with lush greenery

-Then, we went down a side trail, a steep staircase leading to the Garden of Eden, a permanent waterhole and lush greenery area.
+Later, we followed a side trail down a steep staircase, leading to the Garden of Eden a stunning waterhole surrounded by lush greenery.

 From this point, you look down at King's Canyon Valley in the Red Centre and the car park.